 If you have a knack for sales, this is a great side business idea to try.

 Then you can move on to more immersive sales education through online courses like Sales Training and Prospecting on Udemy, The Guide to Pitching and Selling Clients on CreativeLive.
 Once you’re ready to put your selling skills to the test, check out Angel List and see if any sales position opportunities align with your interests—the last thing you want to do is get stuck selling products or services you’re not interested in.
-However, by starting out your sales career as a side business idea, that gives you the flexibility to easily change courses if you ever need to.
+However, by starting out your sales career as a on the side of a full-time job, that gives you the flexibility to easily change courses if you ever need to.

 Similar to blogging, starting an affiliate business can generate passive income.